Chart Color Schemes

 Kin Kora faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.6%, significantly below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 10.5%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 45.3% of residents aged 15+ holding vocational credentials – advanced diplomas at 8.5% and certificates at 36.8%.
+The area's university qualification rate is 14.6%, significantly lower than the Australian average of 30.4%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 45.3% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (36.8%).

 Frequently Asked Questions - Education